 Credit Manager * Accounts Receivable Specialist * Assistant Credit Manager * Assistant Vice President * Business Development Manager * Chief Financial Officer, Controller, Corporate Credit Manager * Corporate Risk Manager * Director of Credit * Director Credit and Accounts Receivable * Senior Manager Credit and Collections * Global Sales Manager * North American Credit Manager * Senior Credit Analyst * Director of Global Credit

 Sample Funding Request Letter

 There are a variety of direct benefits of employer-funded education that you should point out to your HR/boss manager if they are not already aware of them.
-These include increased loyalty, reduced employee turnover, increased productivity, ability to take on new projects and the opportunity to show leadership skills.
+These include increased loyalty, reduced employee turnover, increased productivity levels, and the opportunity to show leadership skills.
 Use the Sample Letter.

 Scholarship assistance is available for FCIB’s ICRM Course, as well as select NACM, CFDD and affiliated association programs.
-Greater consideration is given to first-time applicants, unemployed applicants, those without corporate financial support for education and applicants with less than ten years of experience in credit.
+Greater consideration is given to first-time applicants, unemployed applicants, those without corporate financial support for education and applicants with less than 10 years of experience in credit.
 View scholarship details.

-Over 1,900 credit professionals have earned the prestigious CICP designation since its inception, proudly displaying their CICP credential in signature lines and on business cards.
+Over 3,000 credit professionals have earned the prestigious CICP designation since its inception, proudly displaying their CICP credential in signature lines and on business cards.
 The visibility and recognition of the CICP designation grows in popularity as holders talk about their positive experiences, share and impart knowledge gained through the course.
 View the list of current CICP holders.